Welsh cuisine: Dairy products

 As cattle were the basis of Celtic wealth, butter and cheese were generally made from cows' milk.
 The Celts were amongst the earliest producers of butter in Britain, and for hundreds of years after the Romans left the country, butter was the primary cooking medium and basis for sauces.
 Salt was an important ingredient in Welsh butter, but also in early Welsh cheeses, which would sit in brine during the cheesemaking process.

 The Welsh were also early adopters of roasting cheese.
 An early incarnation of Welsh rarebit was being made in medieval times, and by the middle of the 15th century rarebit was considered a national dish.
-The acid soil of Wales meant that the milk produced by their cattle created a soft cheese, which was not as good for roasting, so Welsh people would trade for harder cheeses such as Cheddar.
+The peat-rich acid soil of Wales meant that the milk produced by their cattle created a soft cheese, which was not as good for roasting, so Welsh people would trade for harder cheeses such as Cheddar.

 The best-known Welsh cheese is Caerphilly, named in 1831 but made long before that.
 Originally a method for storing excess milk until it could be brought to market, it was a moist cheese that would not last very long.
 Production of the cheese was halted due to milk rationing after World War II, although it was still made in England.
 There, the cheese was produced very quickly and sold early in its maturation process, creating a dryer cheese.
 In the 1970s, production of Caerphilly returned to Wales and over the following few decades a variety of new cheeses have also been produced in Wales.